hero78119/account-management-deploy-system/README.md

-Account Management Deploy System (ADMS)
+Account Management Deploy System (AMDS)
 =======
 As well known, account management on unix-server, especially on larger host groups (dozens of server), is timing-cost effort and require manual operation.
 This project aim to solve by automatically and periodically deploying via user-defined config to add/remove user accounts and update their ssh pub keys.